philippefaes/triskelmenskirts.eu/shop/index.md

 ## Coming soon

-Skirts and other gear are coming soon.
+Skirts are are coming soon.
+We already have some T-Shirts that you might like.